Contact clerking team

 She has particular experience in judicial review challenges in the following contexts:

-Since July 2023, Scarlett has co-chaired the Young Public Law Lawyers’ Group (YPLG) and is committed to making both the YPLG and the public law field accessible to all.
+Since July 2023, Scarlett has co-chaired the Young Public Lawyers’ Group (YPLG) and is committed to making both the YPLG and the public law field accessible to all.

 Civil Liberties and Human Rights

-Scarlett’s expansive public law and civil liability practice, acting for both claimants and defendants, has given her both a broad and deep understanding of the pertinent issues in all manner of civil liberties and human rights claims.
 Her experience encompasses the full breadth of the ECHR articles and advising on Strasbourg case law and proceedings.
-As a result, she is often instructed as sole counsel in high-value and/or high-profile litigation concerning breaches of human rights.
+As a result, she is often instructed as sole counsel in high-value and/or high-profile litigation concerning breaches of human rights, up to and including in the Court of Appeal.

 She has a particular expertise in claims arising from fatal accidents, homicides, physical and domestic abuse, sexual abuse and harassment, torture and mistreatment, and psychiatric injury.
 Her experience of claims in a clinical context has involved loss of life (Article 2), inhumane and degrading treatment (Article 3), and loss of private life or bodily integrity (Article 8).